 “How does an SME get their invoices funded by the UK Government?”

 All businesses need to do is register with MarketInvoice, for free, in 15 minutes via the online application form.
-Once verified, they will be free to put their invoices up for sale as and when they choose, when it suits them and with no ongoing fees, contracts or personal guarantees required.
+Once verified, they will be free to put their invoices up for sale as and when they choose, when it suits them.

 MarketInvoice is supported by the British Business Bank (“BBB”), a development bank wholly owned by the UK Government.
 British Business Bank and its subsidiaries do not offer bank accounts, take deposits or provide regulated banking services.
 British Business Bank provides its financial support to smaller businesses through its delivery partners.
 Any decisions to provide finance to smaller businesses are made by MarketInvoice, not by the British Business Bank.